 That’s it — use as you would canned pumpkin.
 You can also freeze it to use at a later time.

 For a quick afternoon sweet treat, you’ll like this spin on a classic: Pumpkin Spice Krispie Treats.
 When it comes to dinner, a warm bowl of Pumpkin Pie Bisque hits the spot.
 I’d cut the sugar in half as commenters suggest.
-A restaurant near me serves their pumpkin soup with crumbled up pie crust, give it a try if you happen to have some lying around.
+A restaurant near me serves their pumpkin soup with crumbled up pie crust, so give it a try if you happen to have some lying around.
 For a perfectly pumpkiny ending to a Fall day, try this Pumpkin Crisp.
 It’s simple and tasty.

 4 cups fresh (or 29-ounce can) pumpkin